ga-curriculum/github-collaboration/collaborator-method-merge-conflicts/README.md

 > 🚨 Be cautious about the changes made here - sometimes, this process can introduce bugs into your code that you will have to manually resolve!

 After you've resolved the merge conflict, you should add, commit, and push the branch to GitHub.
-You should now be able to merge the pull request!
+The GitHub manager should now be able to merge the pull request!

 ![We can now merge the pull request we made on GitHub earlier!](./assets/github-pr-conflicts-resolved.png)